14 Different Types of Door Weather Stripping to Keep the Elements Out

 5. Rolled or Reinforced Vinyl

 With reinforced vinyl, you’re getting a relatively solid weather stripping option.
 This one does require that you have a metal or wood strip already present before installation, though.
-Because it’s vinyl, you get quite a few options for colors and painting, but it can still be visible because of the difference in texture.
+Because it’s vinyl, you get quite a few options for colors and painting, but the difference in texture can still make it visible.

-Use reinforced vinyl weather stripping when you already have a metal or wood stripping in place, and you’re simply looking to minimize the amount of airflow into your home.
+Use reinforced vinyl weather stripping when you already have metal or wood stripping and want to minimize the air flowing into your home.
 It comes in a strip with a self-adhesive side for easy installation.

 Pros